lukaspj/Torque3D-Tutorials/Git-Tutorial/Git-Tutorial.md

 # Introduction #
 This is a basic guide to using Git for T3D contribution and development.
-This guide assumes you already have installed git and it is integrated into your console.
+This guide assumes you already have installed Git and it is integrated into your console.
 To test that this is the case, open up a command-line window (windows key + r -> type in "cmd" without the quotes -> press enter) and write

     git